Loltolo-Lesapiti/Bookstore/README.md

-# Bookstore: initialize project with components
+# Bookstore: add reducers and actions

-This is a Bookstore project setup.
-It ivolves creating the environment and organizing the components and pages that will be required in the developement.
+in this milestone of the Bookstore app development.
+I configured Redux Store and wrote actions and reducer for adding and removing books.

 ## Built with